beNative/git-automation/FUNCTIONAL_MANUAL.md

 -   **Assigning Repositories:** Simply drag a repository card and drop it onto a category header to assign it.
 -   **Reordering:**
     -   **Repositories:** Drag and drop repository cards to reorder them within or between categories.
 When reordering, a blue indicator bar will show you exactly where the card will be dropped.
     -   **Categories:** Drag and drop category headers using the grip handle (⋮⋮) to reorder the sections themselves.
+In addition to dragging, you can use the **up and down arrow buttons** that appear when hovering over a category header to reorder categories one position at a time.
+This provides an easy and accessible alternative.
 -   **Uncategorized Section:** Any repository not assigned to a category will automatically appear in a default "Uncategorized" section.

 ### Repository Card